 The hilarious and surprisingly clever Lego Movie earned a worldwide total of over $469 million, all the while promoting Lego to a new global generation of kids.

-It has been followed up so far by the Lego Batman Movie and the soon-to-be-released Lego Ninjago Movie, with more in the pipeline – proving that when you get branded content right, everything really is awesome.
+It has been followed up so far by the Lego Batman Movie (opens in new tab) and L (opens in new tab)ego Ninjago Movie (opens in new tab), with more in the pipeline – proving that when you get branded content right, everything really is awesome.